macsteve4/First_Project/README.md

+# idm221-sam646

-# First_Project
+# My First Project...

-My first webpage where I set out to make a portfolio website to showcase my art and accomplishments.
+My first website where I set out to make a portfolio website to showcase my art and accomplishments.